-1. If you are a Filipino, then you l
+1. If you are a Filipino, then you live in the Philippines.

 Hypothesis: Conclusion: Truth Value

 Counterexample:

 2. If the weather is hot, then it is summer.

 Hypothesis: Conclusion: Truth Value

 Counterexample:

 3. If you pass the requirements on time, then your teacher will be

 happy.

 Hypothesis: Conclusion: Truth Value

 Counterexample: